-The public service is so called because it is meant to operate for the benefit of society as a whole and for each of its members.
+The public service is named as it is because it is meant to operate for the benefit of society as a whole.
 Its activities provide foundations that enable a great deal of societal activity.
-More than for any other institution, the public service is a steward and custodian of public trust and resources.
-For this reason, it has a particular duty to live up to a strict code of ethics; it is also for this reason that public servants are amply rewarded for their work, so as to (theoretically) to remove the temptations for malfeasance and to encourage excellence.
+It is a steward and custodian of public trust and resources.
+For this reason, it has a particular duty to live up to a strict code of ethics; it is also for this reason that public servants are amply rewarded for their work, so as (theoretically) to remove the temptations for malfeasance and to encourage excellence.